thesleepingsage/hypr-login/README.md

 > **🔧 Customization Required**: The launcher script contains GPU and environment settings that **you must customize for your system**.
 The script has sensible defaults commented out - you'll need to uncomment the lines matching YOUR GPU (NVIDIA, AMD, or Intel) and optionally configure theme preferences. **Do not blindly copy the script without reading the comments!**

 > **🧪 Experimental**: This project is under active development.
 The manual installation steps below are the most reliable method.
-An interactive installer (`setup.sh`) exists on the `feature/uwsm-extras` branch but is still being refined.
+An interactive installer (`setup.sh`) exists but is still being refined.

 ## Table of Contents